nationalarchives/tna-judgments-parser/backlog/README.md

 - Document metadata from the source tribunal system
 - Any tribunal-specific metadata fields

-The current implementation is tailored to one specific tribunal's metadata format, but the structure allows for expansion to handle different metadata schemas from other tribunals.

 #### Required Columns

-The CSV file must contain the following columns (case-sensitive) for each judgment:
+The CSV file must contain the following columns for each judgment:

 - `id` - Unique identifier for each judgment record
 - `court` - Court code that maps to a Court object (e.g., "EWHC-QBD-Admin", "UKFTT-GRC").
 Must match a valid court code defined in the Courts.ByCode dictionary